 The main scenario where a Moldovan SRL becomes materially less attractive is a reversal of the EU integration trajectory, whether political or geopolitical.
 That risk is real in the abstract: the neighbourhood is not without risk.
 Founders should evaluate it as they would any country-specific risk, with reference to Moldova's track record of regulatory stability, its geographic position, and its relationship with EU institutions and bilateral partners.

-The assessment that most founders reach after a clear-eyed examination is that Moldova today offers a set of conditions that the country was not in a position to offer in 2020 or 2022: SEPA banking, an EU candidate framework, DCFTA access, and functional CRS transparency.
+The assessment that most founders reach after a clear-eyed examination is that Moldova today offers a set of formation advantages that the country was not in a position to offer in 2020 or 2022: SEPA banking, an EU candidate framework, DCFTA access, and functional CRS transparency.
 Waiting for full EU membership before forming here means leaving those advantages unused for what may be several more years.

 Historical precedent: how long accession takes